Orange Beach, Alabama: Sports

 The city of Orange Beach hosts many sporting events and tournaments at the Orange Beach Sportsplex.
 The Sportsplex, located north of the Gulf State Park and a short distance from The Wharf, comprises a football/soccer stadium with a seating capacity of 1,500.
 The facility also has several baseball and softball fields.
 The Backcountry Trail system through the Gulf State Park has a trailhead located at the Sportsplex.

 The Sportsplex has hosted the SEC Women's Soccer Tournament on numerous occasions, in addition to the NCAA Division II men and women's soccer tournament.
 The facility once served as home to the Alabama Lightning of the North American Football League.

+The city also owns and operates the Orange Beach Shooting Complex, which offers trap and skeet options for both Orange Beach residents and non-residents, and local high school shooting sports teams.

 A 112 ft high Ferris wheel is located at The Wharf in Orange Beach.

 Orange Beach is home to the Orange Beach Running Club, which meets every Monday evening to run a 5K.

 Education

-Orange Beach is part of the Baldwin County Public Schools system.
-Orange Beach Elementary School is the city's only school and serves students in grades kindergarten through sixth grade.
+Orange Beach is part of the Orange Beach City Schools system.
+Orange Beach Elementary School is the city's only elementary school and serves students in grades kindergarten through sixth grade.
 Students in grades seven and twelve attend Orange Beach Middle and High School.

-Previously residents were zoned to Gulf Shores Middle School and Gulf Shores High School in neighboring Gulf Shores.
-In 2019 those schools separated into the Gulf Shores City Schools district.
-For the 2019-2020 school year Orange Beach grade 7-10 students and grade 7-10 students in unincorporated areas had a choice between remaining with Gulf Shores schools or attending temporary classrooms established by Baldwin County schools.
+Previously residents were in the Baldwin County Public Schools school district and zoned to Gulf Shores Middle School and Gulf Shores High School in neighboring Gulf Shores.
+In 2019, these schools separated into the Gulf Shores City Schools district.
+For the 2019-2020 school year, Orange Beach grade 7-10 students and grade 7-10 students in unincorporated areas had a choice between remaining with Gulf Shores schools or attending temporary classrooms established by Baldwin County schools.
 Orange Beach Middle and High opened in 2020.
+In 2022, Orange Beach separated from the Baldwin County district.

-Columbia Southern University is a private online-only university that is located in Orange Beach, with a campus in Orange Beach on Canal Road and a larger campus on the Beach Express road.
+Columbia Southern University is a private, online-only university that is located in Orange Beach, with a campus in Orange Beach on Canal Road and a larger campus on the Beach Express road.

-Recreation

-Orange Beach offers a wide selection of family beach vacation opportunities, from condos directly on the beach to just across the street, dolphin cruises, recreational centers with tennis and basketball courts, golf course condo communities, beach houses and everything in between.

-For entertainment, locals and visitors head to the Orange Beach Islands, also known as the Islands of Perdido Pass, consisting of Bird Island, Robinson Island, Gilchrist Island, and Walker Island.
-All 4 islands of the Perdido Pass are located within minutes of each other.
-There is no safe way of getting to the Orange Beach Islands by foot, and the currents make it unsafe to swim.
-The best way to get to the Orange Beach Islands is by boat, kayak, paddleboard, or jet ski.
+Transportation

+Countywide dial-a-ride transit service is provided by BRATS, the Baldwin Regional Area Transit System.